dsanson/termpdf.py/README.md

 `n` to insert the text at the cursor point of an attached nvim session or `a` to append it to the end of an attached nvim session.

+Note that selection of text will only work on PDFs that have embedded textual information, and may be unreliable with OCRed text, or weirdly constructed PDFs.

+You can also use visual select mode to manually crop a document (the manual crop is not written to the file---it just affects how the document is displayed).
+Use `s` to enter visual select mode, `v` to begin a selection, and the motion keys to select the rectangle you wish to crop to.
+Then press `c`.
+The crop will affect all pages of the document.
+If you have defined a manual crop, you can use `c` to rotate through no cropping, autocropping, and manual cropping.

+Note that visual select mode is implemented using curses, and the smallest block you can select is a terminal cell.
+If you want higher 'resolution', adjust kitty's font size in the window.

+## Bibtex Integration

 If your document has an associated bibtex citekey (see below), yanked text will include a pandoc-style citation:

 	[@author2015, p.
 205]

 (Other citation formats are not yet implemented.)
-Otherwise, it will construct a citation from the metadata:
+Otherwise, it will construct a citation from the PDF metadata:

 	(Author, Title, p.
 205)

-Note that visual select mode is implemented using curses, and the smallest block you can select is a terminal cell.
-If you want higher 'resolution', adjust kitty's font size in the window.

-Finally, to quit, just press `q`:

-    q:              quit
+If you just want to send a citation to nvim, without selecting any text, you can use `n` or `a` in normal mode, too.

+## Autorefreshing Edited Files

+termpdf.py spends most of its time waiting for your keypress.
+After it receives a keypress, it quickly checks to see if the PDF file has been modified, and, if it has, it reloads the document.

 # Config file